 If you get the train over then you may prefer to drink in the centre until late on, in which case you're spoilt for choice.
-We have in recent years gone to the Richard John Blackler just down from the station.
+We have often gone to the Richard John Blackler just down from the station.
 However, it's notorious for bad service, so I would give it a miss.
 You'd be better off going to the Crown, which you pass on the way to the Richard John Blackler.
 It's a traditional pub which has a decent selection of beers and pub food at reasonable prices.
 More or less next door is the recently opened Lime Street Central, a Greene King pub.
-Also recommended are the Ship and Mitre, which has a vast selection of beers, from both the UK and abroad, and the nearby Excelsior, which is very much like the Crown.
+Also recommended are the Ship and Mitre, which has a vast selection of beers from both the UK and abroad, and the nearby Excelsior, which is very much like the Crown.
 From both of these it's a five minute walk to Moorfields station.
 Another option is the Globe.
 This a traditional cosy little pub, with great staff and friendly customers, not to mention a good range of beer.
-And the Globe is literally two minutes from Liverpool Central station!
-Other places you might want to try are Doctor Duncans and the Poste House, both of which have a good range of beers and get decent reviews.
+Plus it's literally two minutes from Liverpool Central station.
+Other places you might want to try are Doctor Duncan's and the Poste House, both of which have a good range of beers and get decent reviews.
 Finally, Wetherspoons have recently opened a new outlet right next door to the station, the North Western.
 It's got a similar feel to the Union Rooms.

 Goodison pub map